 The higher the credit score, the better

-An improved credit score, usually above or equal to 680, is a good sign that the borrower is a creditworthy person with good management of debt consolidation.
-The lender is more willing to offer a lower loan term and consequently interest rate because they perceive the borrower as low risk.
+A credit score, usually above or equal to 680, is a good sign that the borrower is a creditworthy person with good management of debt consolidation.
+The lender is more willing to offer a lower loan term and interest rate because they perceive the borrower as low risk.
 If your credit score has improved since you took your conventional mortgage, you can apply for a refinance to benefit from better repayment terms for your new loan.

 Lower interest rates